-Mis/disinformation is one of the most serious threats to civil society and democracy that we face both in the United States and globally.
-Our limited capability to check the creation and spread of mis/disinformation leaves us powerless to prevent the significant harm it causes.
+Unreliable and misleading information is one of the most serious threats to civil society and democracy that we face both in the United States and globally.
+Our limited capability to check the creation and spread of unreliable information leaves us powerless to prevent the significant harm it causes.

 Technical solutions will always be temporary since malicious actors will find ways to circumvent them.
-Democratic governments have limited ability to curtail mis/disinformation, and ethical and political questions arise around the desirability to allocate remedial responses to government institutions.
+Democratic governments have limited ability to curtail unreliable information, and ethical and political questions arise around the desirability to allocate remedial responses to government institutions.

 We need socio-technological solutions that can address root causes and balance the rights to privacy and free speech, along with partnerships with community and other stakeholders to address public health and social justice concerns.